-RETAINING WALL: Means a structure that retains (holds back) for more than six inches of any material (usually earth), above the footing and prevents it from sliding or eroding away.
+RETAINING WALL: Means a structure that retains (holds back) for more than six inches of any material (usually earth), above the footing measured from top of the horizontal footing and prevents it from sliding or eroding away.
 For purposes of measuring the height of a retaining wall, the exposed portion of the retaining wall shall be measured from the lowest abutting finished ground surface, after any grading, cut, or fill activity.
 The portion of the retaining wall that is not underground shall be considered exposed.
 Portion of the wall not retaining dirt shall not be considered a retaining wall.

 DEMOLITION, WHOLE HOUSE: Means the demolition of at least 50% of the total length of all the exterior walls of a main house, including garages and other enclosed accessory structures that are attached to the main house.
-Applicant shall calculate the linear length of all exterior walls.
+Applicant shall calculate the linear length of all exterior and interior walls.
 The calculated length should not exclude openings because part of the opening is a structural header, and the walls must remain as structural elements in the new plan.